nixiesearch/nixiesearch/docs/docs/reference/config.md

 * `file`: *optional*, *string*.
 A file name for the model, if the target model has multiple.
 A typical case for quantized models.
 * `prompt`: *required*, *string*.
 A prompt format used for the LLM.
 See [Supported LLM prompts for more details](../features/search/rag.md#supported-prompts)
 * `system`: *optional*, *string*, default empty.
 An optional system prompt to be prepended to all the user prompts.
+* `options`: *optional*, *obj*.
+A set of llama-cpp specific options.
+See [llamacpp reference on options](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/README.md) for more details.